 - Hard foods, like crusty bread and apples.

 Your braces will be removed and your teeth cleaned and polished to remove any remaining cement.
-Your treatment is not over as the teeth need to be held in position while the surrounding gum and bone settles.
-This period is called retention andfv the appliance that holds the teeth are called retainers, which are either fixed or removable.
-Depending on the type of retainers, Impressions may to be taken in order for the retainers to be made at the dental laboratory.
-You will then return a week later to collect your retainers .
+Your treatment is not over as the teeth need to be held in position while the surrounding gum and bone settle.
+This period is called retention and the appliance that holds the teeth are called retainers, which are either fixed or removable.
+Depending on the type of retainers.
+Impressions may be taken in order for the retainers to be made at the dental laboratory.
+You will then return a week later to collect your retainers.